History of Latvia: Soviet era, 1944–1990

-In 1944, when the Soviet military advances reached the area heavy fighting took place in Latvia between German and Soviet troops, which ended with another German defeat.
-Riga was re-captured by the Soviet Red Army on October 13, 1944 while the Courland Pocket held out until May 9, 1945.
+In 1944, when Soviet military advances reached the area, heavy fighting took place in Latvia between German and Soviet troops, which ended with another German defeat.
+Riga was re-captured by the Soviet Red Army on October 13, 1944, while the Courland Pocket held out until May 9, 1945.
 During the course of the war, both occupying forces conscripted Latvians into their armies, in this way increasing the loss of the nation's "live resources".
 In 1944, part of the Latvian territory once more came under Soviet control and Latvian national partisans began their fight against another occupier – the Soviet Union.
-160,000 Latvian inhabitants took refuge from the Soviet army by fleeing to Germany and Sweden.

-On the other side, many Latvians who had previously supported Bolshevism had chosen to remain in Soviet Russia, where they wielded disproportionate influence in the party.
-Latvian theatres, Latvian publishing houses, Latvian clubs, were all present in Soviet Russia, a whole culture all wiped out from 1937 onwards when, accused of fascist, nationalist or counter-revolutionary sympathies, Latvians were purged in their thousands.
+160,000 Latvian inhabitants took refuge from the Soviet army by fleeing to Germany and Sweden.On the other side, many Latvians who had previously supported Bolshevism had chosen to remain in Soviet Russia, where they wielded disproportionate influence in the party.

-Stalinist terror

-The first post-war years were marked by particularly dismal and sombre events in the fate of the Latvian nation.
-On March 25, 1949, 43,000 rural residents ("kulaks") and Latvian patriots ("nationalists") were deported to Siberia in a sweeping repressive Operation Priboi in all three Baltic States, which was carefully planned and approved in Moscow already on January 29, 1949.
-Altogether 120,000 Latvian inhabitants were imprisoned or deported to Soviet concentration camps (the Gulag).
-Some managed to escape arrest and joined the partisans.

-In the post-war period, Latvia was forced to adopt Soviet farming methods and the economic infrastructure developed in the 1920s and 1930s was eradicated.
-Rural areas were forced into collectivisation.
-The massive influx of labourers, administrators, military personnel and their dependents from Russia and other Soviet republics started.
-By 1959 about 400,000 persons arrived from other Soviet republics and the ethnic Latvian population had fallen to 62%.
-An extensive programme to impose bilingualism was initiated in Latvia, limiting the use of Latvian language in favor of Russian.
-All of the minority schools (Jewish, Polish, Belarusian, Estonian, Lithuanian) were closed down leaving only two languages of instructions in the schools- Latvian and Russian.
-The Russian language were taught notably, as well as Russian literature, music and history of Soviet Union (actually- history of Russia).

 Purge of national communists

-On March 5, 1953 Joseph Stalin died and his successor became Nikita Khrushchev.
-The period known as the Khrushchev Thaw began but attempts by the national communists led by Eduards Berklavs to gain a degree of autonomy for the republic and protect the rapidly deteriorating position of the Latvian language were not successful.
-In 1959 after Krushchev's visit in Latvia national communists were stripped of their posts and Berklavs was deported to Russia.
+On March 5, 1953 Joseph Stalin died and was succeeded by Nikita Khrushchev.
+The period known as the Khrushchev Thaw began, but attempts by the national communists led by Eduards Berklavs to gain a degree of autonomy for the republic and protect the rapidly deteriorating position of the Latvian language were not successful.
+In 1959, after Khrushchev's visit to Latvia, national communists were stripped of their posts and Berklavs was deported to Russia.